LIS

 3VAC5-30-20.
 Restrictions upon employment; exceptions.

-No retail licensee shall employ in any capacity in his licensed business any person engaged or employed in the manufacturing, bottling or wholesaling of alcoholic beverages; nor shall any licensed manufacturer, bottler or wholesaler employ in any capacity in his licensed business any person engaged or employed in the retailing of alcoholic beverages.
+No retail licensee shall employ in any capacity at the licensed business any person engaged or employed in the manufacturing, bottling, or wholesaling of alcoholic beverages; nor shall any licensed manufacturer, bottler, or wholesaler employ in any capacity at the licensed business any person engaged or employed in the retailing of alcoholic beverages.

 Statutory Authority